fritzlaszlo/gitpushremotepull/README.md

 # Git Push and Remote Pull Script 🚀

-This script automates the process of pushing your changes to a Git repository and then updating a remote server via SSH.
+This script automates the process of pushing commits, then pulling them via SSH on a remote machine.
 It handles the following steps in sequence:

 1. 📤 Pushes your current branch (or a specified branch) to the remote Git repository
-2. 🔐 SSHs into your remote server
+2. 🔐 SSHs into your remote machine
 3. 🔄 Performs a `git fetch` and `git reset --hard` to update the remote repository

 **Note:** ⚠️ This script does not pull (even though it's called "gitpushremotepull" ), it only pushes and updates the remote repository.
-All changes on remote server are lost.
-Use with caution.
+All changes on the remote machine are lost.
+Use with caution!

 ## 📋 Prerequisites

 - 🛠️ Git installed and configured on both local and remote machines
 - 📁 Existing Git repository with properly configured remotes on both local and remote directories
-- 🔑 SSH access to the remote server
+- 🔑 SSH access to the remote machine

 **Note:** ⚠️ This script is designed for quick updates of existing repositories.
 It does not clone repositories or perform initial setup.